The Constitution of the Texas Federation of College Republicans

 No more than one SCREC meeting may be held in the same Region during a school year, and all Regions must be considered equally.

-In order to charter at any time other than the Annual Convention, a chapter must submit to it’s respective Regional Vice Chairman all information required by Article III, Section 1, excluding chartering fee.
-The RVC for the prospective chapter’s region shall meet with the prospective chapter to perform an evaluation.
-The RVC shall then make a recommendation to the Chartering Committee.
+In order to charter at any time other than the Annual Convention, a chapter must submit to its respective Regional Chair all information required by Article III, Section 1, excluding chartering fee.
+The RC for the prospective chapter’s region shall meet with the prospective chapter to perform an evaluation.
+The RC shall then make a recommendation to the Chartering Committee.
 Once the required information and recommendation have been submitted, all information must be verified by the Chartering Committee and then the chapter must be voted in by a majority of the Chartering Committee within one (1) week of the recommendation.

-In addition to the SCREC there shall be four (4) standing committees; Convention, Resolutions, Fundraising, and Chartering.
+In addition to the SCREC there shall be three (3) standing committees; Convention, Resolutions, and Chartering.

 The responsibilities of the Standing Committees shall include:

 Convention -Arrange, plan, and coordinate State Conventions.
-Committee shall only have the power to plan two (2) conventions in advance.
+Committee shall only have the power to plan one (1) conference and one (1) convention in advance.